clandestine-avocado/camera-doorbell-deepstack/README.md

 while(1):

-ourClient.publish("AC_unit", "on") # Publish message to MQTT broker
+ourClient.publish("DOORBELL", "on") # Publish message to MQTT broker

 time.sleep(1) # Sleep for a second
 ```